GreatApe42069/royalties-doginals/README.md

 - Calculate and send the royalty to the recipient

-- Transfer the remaining amount to the new ownerto the seller (or the address making the transfer).
+- Transfer the remaining amount to the owner/seller (or the address transferring out inscription).

 ## Viewing